bitFez/BitFez-s-Learning-to-code-in-Python-Roadmap/BitFez’s Learning to code in Python Roadmap 🛣 363c54e295a6417c9c58a87bedc46ad0/5 - Re-assigning Variables e2ecb6bbc7164c9f8520d8203fef1700.md

 In the example above, `coins` is a variable that could constantly change throughout the game being played.

-Sometimes our programs will need to refer to a variable that doesn.t change in value while the program is running.
+Sometimes our programs will need to refer to a variable that doesn't change in value while the program is running.
 This called a constant.

 For example a program that calculates the cost of meal.
 If tax needs to be added to the cost.